sheilatron/shiny_code_quest/README.md

 To complete the quest, students must achieve the following:

 - [ ] Install Python3
+- [ ] Think of a project name
-- [ ] Complete the tutorial [How To Package Your Python Code](http://python-packaging.readthedocs.io/en/latest/)...or, to save time, just use the [Python Cookiecutter](https://github.com/audreyr/cookiecutter-pypackage) to create your project!
+- [ ] Complete the tutorial  [Python Cookiecutter](https://github.com/audreyr/cookiecutter-pypackage) to create your project skeleton!
+    - You can use venv instead of virtualenv mentioned in tutorial
+    - Spend some time looking at the files and directory created
+    - See [How To Package Your Python Code](http://python-packaging.readthedocs.io/en/latest/) for more detailed tutorial explaining the files in a Python module distribution
 - [ ] Convert the resulting codebase into a Git repository
     - [ ] Configure Git for line endings, author, etc.
     - [ ] Avoid committing useless auto-generated files